Kimberly A. McClain

-Dr. Kimberly A. McClain (born August 5, 1970) is an American government official and retired military official who had served as the Assistant Secretary for Congressional and Intergovernmental Relations.
+Kimberly Ann McClain (born August 5, 1970) is an American government official and retired military official who had served as the Assistant Secretary for Congressional and Intergovernmental Relations.

 In June 2022, McClain was nominated by President Joe Biden to serve as Assistant Secretary for Congressional and Intergovernmental Relations for the U.S. Department of Housing and Urban Development.
 McClain was confirmed as Assistant Secretary for Congressional and Intergovernmental Relations on December 19, 2022, and was sworn in by Secretary Marcia L. Fudge on January 5, 2023.

 Prior to her Senate confirmation in 2023, McClain served in the Biden–Harris Administration as the Deputy Assistant Secretary for Congressional and Legislative Affairs at the United States Department of Veterans Affairs from 2021-2023.